Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/actions/managing-workflow-runs/canceling-a-workflow.md

 ---
 title: Canceling a workflow
-intro: 'You can cancel a workflow run that is in progress.
-When you cancel a workflow run, {% data variables.product.prodname_dotcom %} cancels all jobs and steps that are a part of that workflow.'
+intro: "You can cancel a workflow run that is in progress.
+When you cancel a workflow run, {% data variables.product.prodname_dotcom %} cancels all jobs and steps that are a part of that workflow."
-product: '{% data reusables.gated-features.actions %}'
+product: "{% data reusables.gated-features.actions %}"
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 ---

 {% data reusables.actions.enterprise-beta %}